IngeniBridge relies on a model-driven paradigm to describe the whole context information associated to each IOT Time Series.

 Meta data will bring more accurateness on data extraction and correlation to discover new cause and effect patterns.

-JTO Tec is an IT services company that's specialized in IT systems architectures.
+Acceliance is an IT services company that's specialized in IT systems architectures.
 We propose an industrial methodology to build the contexualization data in an agile manner compatible with your IOT digital transformation.
 Feel free to contact us.